samvera-deprecated/curate/README.md

 1. Make sure jetty is running (`rake jetty:start`); It will take a bit to spin up jetty.
 1. Make sure you have a dummy app ‡
-  1. Run `rake regenerate` build the to get a clean app ./spec/dummy
+  1. Run `rake regenerate` to build a clean app in ./spec/dummy
 1. Then run `rake spec`; The tests will take quite a while ‡‡

 ‡ - A Rails engine requires a Rails application to run.
-The dummy app is an generated application inside Curate in the `./spec/internal` directory ‡‡ - Slow tests are a big problem and we are working on speeding them up, but its complicated.
+The dummy app is a generated application inside Curate in the `./spec/internal` directory ‡‡ - Slow tests are a big problem and we are working on speeding them up, but its complicated.

 ### Some of Them